clearviction-devs/clearviction-wa/lambda/README.md

 ## Structure
 - **/contact_form**: Contains the AWS Lambda function for handling email sending via a contact form.
+- **/log_puller**: Contains the AWS Lambda function for pulling Amplify preview build failure logs and pasting them on the relevant PR.
 - Other directories: Other Lambda functions can be structured similarly in their own directories.

 ## Prerequisites